buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/QuantitySets/Qto_BuildingStoreyBaseQuantities.md

 # Qto_BuildingStoreyBaseQuantities

-Base quantities that are common to the definition of all occurrences of building storey.
+Base quantities that are common to the definition of all occurrences of building storey.<!-- end of definition -->

 ## Comments